 No doubt there were loud cheers when McBurgher’s announced their intention to locate a new drive-through just down the road.
 And what better place to locate it?
 Although Dumbar isn’t quite the Drive Thru Town it used to be, more Drive Past, it is now officially a Take-Away and Throw-Away Town with a critical mass of cheap eateries and woeful food business recycling rates.
 Anyway some say this is exactly what the locality was missing – another take-away joint.
 As every schoolgirl knows easy access to fast food encourages better health, slimmer waist-lines (no pun intended), a better quality tourism, higher levels of inward investment and is a key motivator for homebuyers.
 Except none of this is true.
 I am reliably informed that a new home in Tranent will fetch a premium price, while in Dumbar it goes for below the average.
 Location isn’t everything, or maybe it is?

-Rotting seaweed with or without a blend of sewage can be malodorous, especially at this time of year.
-And because coastal strandlines – the main source of the smell – extend right into our coastal towns, some people don’t love them so much.
-But is it right to sanitise them completely and muck up our beach combing fun?
-Continue reading L’Odore della Notte (the smell of the night)
+Rotting seaweed with or without a blend of sewage can be malodorous, especially at this time of year, more so if its disturbed.
+And because coastal strandlines extend right into our coastal towns, some people don’t like it.